Skip to content

 Forensics Detectors Monitor

-The Forensics Detectors CO2 Monitor is a great example of a monitor with good notifications.
+The Forensics Detectors CO2 Monitor is an excellent example of a monitor with good notifications.

-An air quality monitor’s job is to inform you about the air you breathe.
+An air quality monitor informs you about the air you breathe.
 However, unless you constantly check the app or device’s screen, it’s hard to know exactly when the air you’re breathing is beginning to become dangerous.

 For this reason, it’s important to check if an air quality monitor can indicate or notify you when pollutant concentrations become harmful.
 Depending on the monitor, this indication will vary – it may be a flashing light, a beep, or a notification on your phone.